ibm-cloud-docs/event-notifications/en-map-notification-payload.md

 To understand more about email templates, see [Email Templates](/docs/event-notifications?topic=event-notifications-en-email-templates).

 `ibmendefaultshort` maps to the subject of the email.
 In cases where a custom template is not available, the system automatically defaults to the `ibmenhtmlbody` template.
-If the `ibmenhtmlbody` template is also not available, the system gracefully fallbacks to the `ibmendefaultlong`, ensuring a smooth and consistent user experience.
+If the `ibmenhtmlbody` template is also not available, the system gracefully falls back to the `ibmendefaultlong`, ensuring a smooth and consistent user experience.

 You can opt out from the conventional subscription process, and specify the preferred email addresses and templates in the notifications payload.
 To know more about the opt-out capability, see [Custom Domain email Opt-out functions](/docs/event-notifications?topic=event-notifications-en-destinations-custom-domain-opt-out).